axibase/atsd/changelogs/2017_02/README.md

 ### Issue 3767
 --------------

-The `CAST` function transforms a string into a number, or a number into a string. `CAST`-ing numbers to string is required so that we can pass numeric values as arguments into string functions for series that collect discrete codes.
+The `CAST` function transforms a string into a number, or a number into a string. `CAST`-ing numbers to strings is required so that you can pass numeric values as arguments into string functions for series that collect discrete codes.
 Applying `CAST` to string returns a string for a numeric value formatted with a `#.##` pattern.

 ```sql